inukshuk/jekyll-scholar/README.md

     {{ reference }} [<a href="{{links.zip}}">Supporting Materials</a>]

+Jekyll-Scholar matches files which begin with a BibTeX key and are immediately followed by a delimiter (default: ".").
+All text proceeding the delimiter is treated as the file extension.
+For example, if two files named `key.pdf` and `key.slides.pdf` are found, `{{links.pdf}}` and `{{links['slides.pdf']}}` will both be populated.
+You can use the configuration option `repository_file_delimiter` to change the default delimiter.

 ### Detail Pages

 If your layouts directory contains a layout file for bibliography details